buzzqw/TUS/OBSS/markdown-separati/en/31-adventure-hazards.md

 | **Reset:** | none |
 | **Effect:** | like the spell Meteor Swarm.
 DC 28 |

 >> **Tups and the trap**: In this example I bring you the old-school approach when traps were presumed to exist.
-Nothing prevents the Narrator from allowing Survival or Disable Device checks.
+Nothing prevents the Game Master from allowing Survival or Disable Device checks.
 I can only say that this approach is more engaging.

 *Narrator*: a 3-meter wide corridor leads north, into darkness.